InsightSoftwareConsortium/xstate-lit/README.md

 1. Subscribes to all updates of an XState actor or service.
 1. Runs the user provided state selector function when the state changes or the actor receives an event.
 1. Triggers the Lit component to update if the compare function returns false.
-The default compare function is `fast-deep-equal`
+The default compare function is `fast-deep-equal` if it is installed, else `===` compares the old and new selected values.

 ## SelectState

-A wrapper for SelectController that pull the XState actor or service from a @lit-labs/context.
+A wrapper for SelectController that pulls the XState actor or service from a `@lit-labs/context`.
 This avoids needed to pass a shared actor down the component tree.